microsoft/Windows-DevRel/Tutorials/winui-local-ai/6-phi-silica.md

 1. To stop debugging, **Close** the app window, or **Click** the debug "Stop" button in Visual Studio.

 You've configured your app to target ARM64 processors and implemented AI-driven poem generation.
 This setup ensures your app leverages hardware-specific optimizations while integrating AI capabilities through Windows Copilot Runtime APIs.
 The `AIModelService` handles model availability checks and response generation, while the `MainViewModel` orchestrates UI updates.
-Running the project demonstrates how these components work together to transform image inputs into creative outputs, showcasing the possiblity between ARM64 optimization and AI-powered features.
+Running the project demonstrates how these components work together to transform image inputs into creative outputs, showcasing the possibility between ARM64 optimization and AI-powered features.

 Next [Image Description](./7-image-description.md)